jiportilla/edge_jason_exporter/README.md

 See [Developing an edge service for devices](https://www-03preprod.ibm.com/support/knowledgecenter/SSFKVV_4.1/devices/developing/developing.html) for additional details.

-## <a id=using-JSON-exporter></a> Using the JSON Exporter Service with Deployment Policy
+## <a id=using-JSON-exporter></a> 4.
+Using the JSON Exporter Service with Deployment Policy

-The Horizon Policy mechanism offers an alternative to using Deployment Patterns.
+The Horizon Policy mechanism offers an alternative to using deployment patterns.
 Policies provide much finer control over the deployment placement of edge services.
-Policies also provide a greater separation of concerns, allowing Edge Nodes owners, Service code developers, and Business owners to each independently articulate their own Policies.
-There are three types of Horizon Policies:
+Policies also provide a greater separation of concerns, allowing edge nodes owners, service code developers, and business owners to each independently articulate their own policies.
+There are three main types of Horizon Policies:

-1. Service Policy (may be applied to a published Service in the Exchange)
+1. Service Policy (may be applied to a published service in the Exchange)
-2. Deployment Policy (which approximately corresponds to a Deployment Pattern)
+2. Deployment Policy (which approximately corresponds to a deployment pattern)
 3. Node Policy (provided at registration time by the node owner)

 ### Service Policy